dalessioluca/cromwell_for_ML/README.md

 ### Usefull commands:
-cromshell list -c -u -> to check the status of the submitted runs \
+cromshell list -c -u --------------------> to check the status of the submitted runs \
-cromshell metadata ---> to retrive the the metadata of the last run.
+cromshell metadata ----------------------> to retrive the the metadata of the last run.
 In particular the location of all log files \
-cromshell status -----> retrive the status of the last run \
+cromshell status ------------------------> retrive the status of the last run \
-submit_neptune_ml.sh neptune_ml.wdl -t --> to see the template ....
+submit_neptune_ml.sh neptune_ml.wdl -t --> to see the template for the file _*WDL_parameters.json*_ corresponding to the current version of your WDL file.